The Ascent of Affect

 Genealogy and Critique

 Ruth Leys’s brilliant, much anticipated history, therefore, is a story of controversy and disagreement.
-The Ascent of Affect focuses on the post–WWII period, when interest in the emotions as an object of study began to revive.
+The Ascent of Affect focuses on the post–World War II period, when interest in the emotions as an object of study began to revive.
 Leys analyzes the ongoing debate over how to understand the emotions, paying particular attention to the continual conflict between camps that argue for the intentionality or meaning of emotions but have trouble explaining their presence in non-human animals and those that argue for the universality of emotions but struggle when the question turns to meaning.
 Addressing the work of key figures from across the spectrum, considering the potentially misleading appeal of neuroscience for those working in the humanities, and bringing her story fully up to date by taking in the latest debates, Leys presents here the most thorough analysis available of how we have tried to think about how we feel.

 Chapter One Silvan S. Tomkins’s Affect Theory